digitalcolony/duolingo-fluency-google-chart/README.md

 # Duolingo Fluency HTML Page with Google chart

-A simple HTML page that embeds a Google Chart made from a Google Spreadsheet that tracks my Duolingo Fluency score.
+An HTML page that embeds a Google Chart made from a Google Spreadsheet that tracks my Duolingo Fluency score.

 Duolingo is a language learning tool that periodically will award students with a fluency estimate of their progress.

-I created this page because I like Duolingo and I like Data. ¡Me gustan ambos!
+I created this page because I like Duolingo and I like Data. **¡Me gustan ambos!**

 [https://michaelallensmith.com/duolingo/](https://michaelallensmith.com/duolingo/)